This interview was completely conducted and translated by Marco Masetti, done as his bachelor’s degree thesis in Italy.

 In fact, you reduce the architectonic language signs to the fundamental signs…

 This subject is boring me.
-[He laughs] Because I’m very committed to making good houses, and I’m disturbed by all the rest.
+Because I’m very committed to making good houses, and I’m disturbed by all the rest.
 Maybe I’m too old.
 There is a language, as you well know.
 It is worth one’s while to be intelligent about all these things, but this isn’t the focal point of my work.
 I love philosophy, but not the architect’s one, the philosopher’s philosophy.
 For me it’s better.

 Let me return one moment on the building materials.
 How do you develop in your work the research of the right ones?